Strict linear prices in non-convex European day-ahead electricity markets: Optimization problem of the auctioneer

-In this section we will present the complete MPEC that models our clearing problem.
-We first introduce the overall model structure and then discuss each constraint as well as the objective function in detail. \new
+In this section we will present the complete MPEC with binary variables that describes the auctioneers optimization problem.
+The aim of the auctioneer is to maximize the total economic surplus subject to the clearing condition and the constraints given by the submitted bids.
+We first introduce the overall model structure and then discuss the objective function as well as each constraint in detail.

-Note that the price conditions contain complementarity conditions.
-The variables $\rho,\mu,$ and $v$ are dual variables of the individual optimization problems of price takers.
-As the complete model incorporates the individual optimization problems, these variables are primal variables in the MPEC.
-We need to explicitly add the price conditions to the model, because they can not be fulfilled in general if they are not included in the model.